sigreipel/Portfolio/README.md

 and education acquired through my college courses, experience and background.

 # My Projects:
+Project 1:
-Project 1 is a final project for my data structures class.
+Final project for my data structures class.
 This final project currently doesn't work because the API website does not exist anymore.